tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Its config consists of the sprite ID and a optional transparency value:

     sprite: <string representing an id>
+    stacking: <boolean, optional, default true>
     transparency: <integer greater or equal 0, optional>

+If `stacking` is set to `false` this will prevent multiple drawings of the same renderable type over each other.
+The same renderable is defined as having the same sprite id.

 If `transparency` is given the defined number of blocks below the current one are rendered.
 This is currently only for the background (the lowest) entity supported.
 It only works if the sprites have a alpha channel with at least some transparency.